 There are plenty of ways to monetize that, which means that the women who contributed to the creation of this algorithm, will be able to benefit from its success, while not putting in any extra effort.
 Instead of being on Facebook or Instagram, they educate themselves and help create something that future generations of women will take for granted: AI that is not gender-biased.

 Imagine that, huh?
-Join our pilot to unlock your hidden traits and explore your startup potential!
+Join our startup game to unlock your hidden traits and explore your startup potential!

 Follow Violetta on Twitter and LinkedIn!